RyuTribal/bevy-space/README.md

 So far:

-- Basically a working game already (in less than two days)
+- Basically a working game in three days.

 Todo:

-- Game menu and such
+- Mystery ship, possibly shooting homing missiles
+- Joy stick control
+- Particle system for bullet traces and explosions on impact
+- Stretch goals
+  - Screen projection shader to replicate CRT
+  - Screen blur and suitable noise effects to get low quality video, VCR like shaders

 ## Tools used